→ Open the Data Explorer in a new tab.

 The number of deaths from natural disasters can be highly variable from year-to-year; some years pass with very few deaths before a large disaster event claims many lives.

-If we look at the average over the past decade, approximately 60,000 people globally died from natural disasters each year.
-This represents 0.1% of global deaths.
+If we look at the average over the past decade, approximately 45,000 people globally died from natural disasters each year.
+This represents around 0.1% of global deaths.

 In the visualizations shown here we see the annual variability in the number and share of deaths from natural disasters in recent decades.

 What we see is that in many years, the number of deaths can be very low – often less than 10,000, and accounting for as low as 0.01% of total deaths.
 But we also see the devastating impact of shock events: the 1983-85 famine and drought in Ethiopia; the 2004 Indian Ocean earthquake and tsunami; Cyclone Nargis which struck Myanmar in 2008; and the 2010 Port-au-Prince earthquake in Haiti.
 All of these events pushed global disasters deaths over 200,000 – more than 0.4% of deaths in these years.